How to Pick a Personal Injury Attorney in Philadelphia

 • Attorney Referral Services – These types of services are easily accessible online.
 They will allow you to search Philadelphia for personal injury attorneys and provide you with information that may help you narrow your search.

-You may think that you have found the perfect personal injury attorney to represent you, only to find out that he or she has ethics violations on their record.
-That should be cause for concern, and warrants actually speaking to the attorney to obtain the full story to be able to make an educated decision.
+You may think that you have found the perfect personal injury attorney to represent you, only to find out that they have ethics violations on their record.
+That should be cause for concern and warrants speaking to the attorney to obtain the whole story, allowing you to make an informed decision.
 You can usually find disciplinary actions online.
 In Pennsylvania, the state Supreme Court administers discipline for lawyers in the state.
-You can research Pennsylvania attorney’s through the court’s Disciplinary Board website.
+You can research Pennsylvania attorneys through the Pennsylvania Supreme Court's Disciplinary Board website.

-The benefits of experienced attorneys often outweigh the benefits of attorneys just starting out.
-Experienced attorneys usually have more resources accessible to them.
-For example, an attorney who has been practicing for several years may have established good relationships with insurance companies, claims adjusters, and law enforcement.
+An attorney's familiarity with Philadelphia's court system, judges, and even opposing counsel can be a major asset.
+For example, an attorney who has been practicing for several years may have established strong relationships with insurance companies, claims adjusters, and law enforcement officials.
 They are also more likely to have their own investigators and medical experts to assist with cases.

 • In which areas of personal injury do you specialize?